lordofdestiny/crypto-tracker/README.md

 # mycrytocharts
-Simple web app to track prices of 3 crypto currencies for past week
+Simple web app to track prices of some crypto currencies one week into the past

 ## Requirements
 * Node.JS